 - (a) Notwithstanding G.S.
-115C-522(a) a local school administrative unit may purchase the same good or service that is listed on a State term contract from a vendor that is not certified on the State term contract for that good or service, subject to the following conditions: - (1) The total cost of the good or service, including the delivery costs, is less than the cost under the State term contract; - (2) The cost of the purchase shall not exceed the bid value benchmark established under G.S.
+115C-522(a), a local school administrative unit may purchase the same supplies, equipment, and materials that are listed on a State term contract from a vendor that is not certified on the State term contract for those supplies, equipment, and materials, subject to the following conditions: - (1) The total cost of the supplies, equipment, or materials, including the delivery costs, is less than the cost under the State term contract; - (2) The cost of the purchase shall not exceed the bid value benchmark established under G.S.
 143-53.1; - (3) The local school administrative unit shall document in writing the cost savings; and - (4) The local school administrative unit shall provide annually by July 1 an itemized report of the cost savings to the Department of Administration. - (b) This section shall not impair the contractual terms and conditions of State term contracts that allow purchases to be made from noncertified sources.
 The requirements of subsection (a) of this section shall not apply to those purchases. - (c) The Department of Administration shall report to the General Assembly and the Joint Legislative Education Oversight Committee annually by August 1 the cost savings realized under this section.